error-try-again/QRGen/README.md

 _For Lets-Encrypt Productions Certificates & HTTPS Servers_

-# Security
+# Security Recommendations

 ### Remote

-Regardless of your particular environment, I highly recommend you make use of ssh keys, and disable password auth by setting 'PasswordAuthentication no' in /etc/ssh/sshd_config & restarting sshd
+- Regardless of your particular environment, I highly recommend you make use of ssh keys, and disable password auth by setting 'PasswordAuthentication no' in /etc/ssh/sshd_config & restarting sshd.

+- More to come.
+(E.g. Fail2Ban, etc.)

 # Roadmap